 7. Set Up a Playpen

-Just as you want to be sure your puppy doesn’t have an accident on your floor, you want to also be sure he’s not messing with electrical wires, household chemicals or anything else that could be dangerous.
-I’ll talk more on this later.
+Just as you want to be sure your pup doesn’t have an accident on your floor, you want to also be sure he’s not messing with electrical wires, household chemicals, or anything else that could be dangerous (more on this later).

-I talked about the importance of confinement in the previous tip, but if your puppy becomes claustrophobic inside his pen or you simply don’t have enough room for one, you can try the next best thing.
-But make sure you get the height right, especially if your puppy is a jumper.
+I talked about the importance of confinement in the previous tip, but if your pup becomes claustrophobic inside his pen, or you simply don’t have enough room for one, you can try the next best thing.

-Although confining your puppy while you’re away is a good place to start, you need to be sure your home is as safe as possible for him.
+Your puppy can’t tell what’s dangerous and what’s not.
+Although confining him is a good place to start, you need to be sure your home is as safe as possible.

 - Cover power outlets and use cord protectors